wywyWang/CoachAI-Projects/Strategic Environment/README.md

 # RL-environment

 ## Introduction
-This is a code of the paper ***A Reinforcement Learning Badminton Environment for Simulating Player Tactics (Student Abstract)***.
+This is a code of the paper **A Reinforcement Learning Badminton Environment for Simulating Player Tactics (Student Abstract)**.
 We aim to build a reinforcement learning environment that enable users to train, test agents and reproduce the match in a badminton game.
+Paper: https://arxiv.org/abs/2211.12234.

 ## Environment
 The project is built with **Python 3.10** on **Visual Studio Code** on **Windows 10**.
 You can directly download the project and run it on **Visual Studio Code** or you can download the code and include the following dependencies on your own environment.